C0D3RLK/docker_shortcuts/README.md

 </br>
 You may modify or add more function as you wish.
 <br>
 ### It's a prompt based docker manager.
-You request it ask for input and it'll does long command writing and execute it for you.
+You request, it ask for input and it'll does long command writing and execute it for you.
 </br>
 # What's In There:
 <br>